 Why warming up is important

-The other part of it for me is the mental preparation.
-We run around all day – especially us women – trying to balance loads of roles where we need to be amazing.
+The other part of it is the mental preparation.
+We run around all day trying to balance loads of roles where we need to be amazing.
 The career needs to be great, we need to look amazing, be the perfect parent, a health expert, a great partner and the list goes on.
-Exercising is me-time.
-Time spent on just me and my body and a place where I don’t have to relate to anyone else or their expectations to me.
-The 10-15 minute warm-up is a time that I spend getting into the mind-set of me.
-I create a distance between anything else I’ve done that day and anything else that lies after.
-Instead, I set my mind to put complete focus on my body and what it is that I’m going to do for just me in a short period of time where I will be exercising.
+Exercising is essential ‘me time’.
+Think about it, it’s time spent on just ‘me and my body’ in a place where ‘I don’t have to relate to anyone else or their expectations of me.’
+In theory and practice, it’s a very positive thing.

 The 10-15 minute warm-up is a time spent getting into the correct mindset.
 Creating a distance between anything else done that day and anything else that lies after.
 Instead, set the mind to fully focus on the body and what it is that you’re going to do for just YOU in a short period of time where you will be exercising.

 Here are four reminders of why it’s important to warm up before your workout:

 1. To prep your body by increasing body and muscle temperature